-You’ve spent your whole life moving and shaking, and now that you’re retired, your body’s whispering maybe it needs a rest.
+You’ve heard it: Exercise is important for seniors.
+But you’ve spent your whole life moving and shaking, and now that you’re retired, your body’s whispering maybe it needs a rest.

 Don’t believe it!

 You want to keep the strength and mobility you have?
 You need to keep moving.
-It’s that whole object in motion stays in motion thing.
+It’s that the whole object in motion stays in motion.

-No matter what your level of mobility, even as a senior, there are easy exercises you can do.
+No matter what your level of mobility is, even as a senior, there are easy exercises you can do.

-No matter what your age or physical abilities, you can profit from exercise.
+Whatever your age or physical abilities, you can profit from exercise and activities for seniors.